-Mobile forensics is a process used to recover digital evidence or data from a mobile device.
+Mobile forensics is a process used to recover digital evidence or data from a mobile device and something our Kansas City and St. Louis private investigators use often.
 However, the process isn’t only used to access and read this data, but to do it in a way that will preserve the evidence.

 The term “mobile devices” encompasses a wide array of gadgets including mobile phones and tablets.
 These devices contain innumerable amounts of information that can be gathered and decoded.